 Eurokleis has prepared the following Sustainability Report or Individual Non-Financial Statement (hereinafter also DNF) for 2022, in accordance with Articles 3 and 7 of Legislative Decree 254/2016 implementing Directive 2014/95/EU, to ensure maximum transparency to its stakeholders.

 The scope of the Sustainability Reports is to identify and support the Environmental, Social, Governance relevant challenges by the materiality matrix analysis.
-Furthermore, describing how Eurokleis is creating impact for the interest to their internal and external stakeholders and work as a systematic team to improve ESG issues.
+Furthermore, describing how Eurokleis is creating impact for the interest to their internal and external stakeholders and works as a systematic team to improve ESG issues.

 Eurokleis has reported the information cited in the GRI content index for the period from 1 January 2021 to 31 December 2021 with reference to the GRI Standards.
 The Sustainability Report is the first version released but will be an annual reporting period.
 The document contains the following information: